 The first step to do that is to get informed and collect the necessary information.
 After that, contact the company directly by Phone (you can also prefer email) to register a call log for the recalled bassinet.

 Getting a repair and replacement one after a recall is time-consuming.
-I personally suggest refunding so you can buy the new one ASAP.
+I suggest refunding so you can buy the new one ASAP.

 Step #2 Contact The Manufacturer:-